cloudconau/site/docs/abstracts/MichaelFornaro.md

 # Michael Fornaro

 ## Gitless GitOps with FluxCD

 ### Abstract
-"The GitOps model gave us traceable, declarative infrastructure.
+The GitOps model gave us traceable, declarative infrastructure.
 But relying on Git access from your clusters comes with downsides—network complexity, access control challenges, and audit gaps.
 This talk presents an evolved approach: keep Git as your truth, but push OCI-packaged artifacts to a registry where FluxCD can pull and reconcile securely.

 You’ll learn how to:
 - Build and package Kubernetes manifests into OCI images with tooling like flux push or oras